micmejia/bible-dump/NKJV/Deuteronomy/Deut 10.md

 "And now, Israel, what does the Lord your God require of you, but to fear the Lord your God, to walk in all His ways and to love Him, to serve the Lord your God with all your heart and with all your soul,

 ###### 13
-_and_ to keep the commandments of the Lord and His statutes which I command you today for your [^f]good?
+_and_ to keep the commandments of the Lord and His statutes which I command you today for your good?

 ###### 14
 Indeed heaven and the highest heavens belong to the Lord your God, _also_ the earth with all that _is_ in it.

 ###### 15
-The Lord delighted only in your fathers, to love them; and He chose their [^g]descendants after them, you above all peoples, as _it is_ this day.
+The Lord delighted only in your fathers, to love them; and He chose their descendants after them, you above all peoples, as _it is_ this day.

 ###### 16
-Therefore circumcise the foreskin of your heart, and be stiff-necked[^h] no longer.
+Therefore circumcise the foreskin of your heart, and be stiff-necked no longer.

 ###### 17
 For the Lord your God _is_ God of gods and Lord of lords, the great God, mighty and awesome, who shows no partiality nor takes a bribe.